 I aspire to create musical supply to the usually desperately silent reality of particular, magical life situations.
 To create an enrichment of subjective experience.
 Though I respect silence and bear it in mind even in my musical activity, I perceive many an experience was hugely amplified and made all the more unforgettable by the right music.

-I acknowledge the inherent and unavoidable differences in every one listener's associations towards a particular musical piece, which indeed complicate a clear and precise delivery or description of feelings (or even: setting the same sensational configuration, from which the music arose), which my music could (should) carry.
-Even though constraining in my case, this matter of fact doesn't discourage me in any way from creating the above-mentioned kind of music.
-Though my ideal is to grasp and convey objectivity in music, I still count with a varying degree of mis-understanding.
-After all, it is all about the intensity of emotions rather than their precise articulation.
+I acknowledge the inherent and unavoidable differences in every one listener’s associations towards a particular musical piece, which indeed complicate a clear and precise delivery or description of feelings (or even: setting the same sensational configuration, from which the music arose), which my music could – or rather should – carry.
+Even though constraining in my case, this matter of fact doesn’t discourage me in any way from creating the above-mentioned kind of music.
+Though my ideal is to fully grasp and convey objectivity in music, I still count with a varying degree of mis/understanding.
+After all, it is about the intensity of emotions rather than their precise articulation.